 Day 7 – India (Delhi)

-After India Gate, we headed over to Raj Ghat which is the burial place of Mahatma Gandhi.
+After India Gate, I headed over to Raj Ghat which is the burial place of Mahatma Gandhi.
 Raj Ghat is a beautiful park built around his memorial – a very beautiful and peaceful place filled with many of his powerful quotes.

 Day 8 – India (Delhi / Agra)

-Where We Stayed:
+Where I Stayed:

 Joey’s Hostel